telent/nixwrt/README.nixwrt.md

 * install a TFTP server (most convenient if this is on your build machine itself)

-* acquire a static IP address for your Yun, and find otu the address of your TFTP server.
+* acquire a static IP address for your Yun, and find out the address of your TFTP server.
 In my case these are 192.168.0.251 and 192.168.0.2

 ### Installation